 SFP2 supports multiple connector/cage form factors.
-All combinations of cages/connectors defined in theis specification are backwards compatible to accept classic-SFP28 and SFP+ modules.
-In addition, SFP2 modules are compatible with <a href="https://sfp28/sf
+All combinations of cages/connectors defined in this specification are backwards compatible to accept classic SFP28 and SFP+ modules.
+In addition, SFP2 modules are compatible with SFP+/SFP28 hosts for operation at lower speed.